Curtain Bangs Are Everywhere – Here’s How to Get Them

 Bobs are always on trend but if you’re a bit bored of yours you can easily switch things up with a set of sweeping curtain bangs.
 Tease your hair after you’ve curled your hair to get a lifted look at the roots.

 Long hair can easily look weighed down, especially if your strands are naturally straight.
 Curtain bangs help to add texture and body to the top of your hair, drawing attention upwards to your face.

 Got a date or a big event in the diary?
 Look no further!
 Curtains add a soft texture to this glamorous blowout look.

-Editor’s tip: As fringes sit on the forehead (where we naturally produce oils), we recommend using some dry shampoo, such as the TRESemmé Day 2 Volumising Dry Shampoo.
+Editor’s tip: As fringes sit on the forehead (where we naturally produce oils), we recommend using some dry shampoo.
 A quick spritz will help to instantly soak up any grease, refreshing your bangs and preventing them from sticking flat to your forehead.